chalmersproject/chalmers-website/README.md

 # chalmerscards.com
 > This is a fork of [Eduardo Nunes](https://github.com/emmnunes)'s portfolio site, [undersight.co](undersight.co).
 He is a #%^@ing saint for open sourcing it!!!!

-Chalmers Cards is a guerilla project fighting homelessness in toronto ontario
+Chalmers Cards is a guerilla project fighting homelessness in Toronto Ontario

 ## Running locally